sheliak/galah_reduction/README.md

 # How to run the pipeline

-**1. RUNNING COMPLETE REDUCTION PIPELINE**
+**1. RUNNING COMPLETE REDUCTION PIPELINE USING run.py SCRIPT**

-All parameters, including which nights to reduce, are set in the settings.py file.
+All parameters, including which nights to reduce, are set in the `settings.py` file.

 To run the reduction do
 ```